AlliumPro/libnet/content/docs/2025/libnet/week1.md

 Libraries are open to digital solutions that improve user experience and operational efficiency.\
 **Selected Idea**: This idea was chosen due to its feasibility, clear value proposition, and alignment with our team's capabilities.

+# Basic requirements

+## Target Users and their primary needs:
+1)Students – Easy access to books, research materials, and library services.\
+2)Library Administrators – A simple, customizable platform to manage their digital presence.

 ## Initial Scope (MVP – First Version):
 1)Book Catalog – Display book cards with key details (title, author, availability).\